 If the instantiated object is ours we get the reference to the

 OvrAvatar component, set an event handler which is fired when a new packet is recorded and also instantiate the list of byte-arrays which stores all Avatar related input events before sending this data across the network.

 If the object belongs to another client we get the reference to the

 OvrAvatarRemoteDriver component which is later used to imitate our input so that other clients see our gesture.

 Next we need Unity's

-We also set an event handler which is fired when a new packet is recorded.
 In the next step this packet gets serialized into a byte-array which is supported by PUN out of the box.
 Afterwards it is added to our previously created list and is then ready to get sent across the network.
 In order to avoid sending unnecessary data and prevent a disconnect, that might occur due to message size exceeding, we implement a condition first which checks if we have to process the other part of the function at all.
 See below:

 Since we have a serializer now we also need a deserializer which helps us deserializing the received packets.

 Thus our next task is to implement this function.

 In our example it is called